jgnewman/hart/README.md

 Hart is a lithe, nimble core for scalable web apps.

-## TODO

-- Update any packages needing updating.
-- Benchmark against latest libs.
-- Do we _really_ have to force the user to cache with id or can we cache automatically by just using classes or something?
-- Can we replace mounters/dismounters/etc with a hooks system like react?

 The main advantage to using Hart over some other component-based framework is that Hart is designed to help you write purely functional apps. _**But don't be scared!**_ The patterns are all very familiar.
 And since you'll be avoiding mutable state, Hart can provide some optimizations that lead to [fantastic performance](https://github.com/jgnewman/hart/blob/master/BENCHMARKS.md) and a very small footprint in terms of file size, memory consumption, and processing power.

-Though tiny (**~10kB minified** and **~3.3kB gzipped**), Hart is geared toward scalability.
+Though tiny (**~9.6kB minified** and **~3.3kB gzipped**), Hart is geared toward scalability.
 You can spin up a small app with almost no boilerplate, and you can scale it up modularly as needed.
 The biggest thing to keep in mind is that Hart _really does not want_ you to try to hack some kind of local state into your components (called **"fragments"** in Hart).
 If you can follow this rule, the two of you should easily fall in love.
 With that in mind, let me introduce you to Hart...

 #### In this doc